nazar-si/oommfc/README.md

 # oommfc

 Fork of Ubermag with support for [DMI field OOMMF modificatoin](https://github.com/nazar-si/oommf).
 Modified files are [scripts/driver.py](./oommfc/scripts/driver.py) for `steps: int` argument for driver to save only required number of steps while `output_step=True`.
-Also modifications are made to the [scripts/energy.py](./oommfc/scripts/energy.py) for the enhanced support of the DMI field extension to support passing DMI as a field based on [Cnv extension](https://github.com/nazar-si/oommf/blob/master/oommf/app/oxs/local/oommf-extension-dmi-cnv/DMI_Cnv_z.cc).
+Also modifications are made to the [scripts/energy.py](./oommfc/scripts/energy.py) for an enhanced support of the DMI field extension, which allows for passing DMI value as a field.
+Modified [Cnv_z script](https://github.com/nazar-si/oommf/blob/master/oommf/app/oxs/local/oommf-extension-dmi-cnv/DMI_Cnv_z.cc).

 ## Installation:
 ```sh